yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 * A metadata structure for authorization details types, containing both human-readable documentation as well as embedded JSON Schema {{JSON.Schema}} definitions.
 * Discovery through Authorization Server Metadata {{RFC8414}}, as well as via OAuth 2.0 Protected Resource Metadata {{RFC9728}}.
-* A standardized error signaling mechanism allowing resource servers to return an authorization details object, to be included in a new Auth request, in order to accomplish a specific request.
+* A standardized error signaling mechanism, allowing resource servers to return an authorization details object, to be included in a new Auth request, in order to accomplish a specific request.

 It is up to implementers to decide if their clients MUST learn to construct valid authorization details objects, and if so whether authorization details types metadata should be provided by authorization servers, resource servers or both.

-It is also possible to relieve clients from the need to learn how to construct valid authorization details objects, instead providing them the required authorization_details objects in resource servers' error responses.
+This document also outlines a solution pattern relieving clients from having to learn how to construct valid authorization details objects, instead providing clients the required authorization_details objects in resource servers' error responses.
 Clients then include the provided authorization details objects in subsequent OAuth requests.

-The latter option is especially useful as it enables resource servers to include ephemeral, single-use details in the authorization details object which are part of the resource domain, such as a risk score, risk profile or an internal interaction identifier.
+This latter option is especially useful, as it enables resource servers to include ephemeral, interaction-specific details in the authorization details object, which are part of the resource domain, such as a risk score, risk profile or an internal interaction identifier.

 # Conventions and Definitions